 In order to achieve that hovering effect, you will have to find the exact right weight for your sinker.

-It cannot be too heavy, as your lure will then simply hang down straight underneath your bobber, and it cannot be too light, because then the lure or bait might be dragged to the surface by the bobber.
+It cannot be too heavy, as your lure will then simply hang down straight underneath your bobber, and it cannot be too light because then the lure or bait might be dragged to the surface by the bobber.

-Both scenarios will lead to a poorer bait presentation, and subsequently, to fewer takes.
+Both scenarios will lead to a poorer bait presentation and, subsequently, to fewer takes.

 Here are some helpful related articles on slip bobber fishing and bobber stops that you should check out as well: